 Finally, the following are the screenshots of the in game Settings windows.
-I won’t go into detail about what each of them does, or which ones add or subtract from FPS right now; THAT is for the Shaders and Troubleshooting Guide (COMING SOON).
-THE FOLLOWING SETTINGS ARE WHAT I AM CURRENTLY USING IN 1.14.4 TO GET THE ABSOLUTE BEST FPS I CAN WITHOUT SACRIFICING TOO MUCH OF THE GAME AND THE SHADER’S LOOKS.
+THE FOLLOWING SETTINGS ARE WHAT I AM CURRENTLY USING IN 1.16.4 TO GET THE ABSOLUTE BEST FPS I CAN WITHOUT SACRIFICING TOO MUCH OF THE GAME AND THE SHADER’S LOOKS.
 Here are my PC specs for a reference:

-IF YOU HAVEN’T OBTAINED A SHADER PACK YET (SEUS PTGI OR OTHERWISE), YOU WILL NOT SEE THE SHADER SETTINGS IN GAME.
+IF YOU HAVEN’T OBTAINED A SHADER PACK YET (SEUS PTGI OR OTHERWISE), YOU WILL NOT SEE THE SHADER OPTIONS IN GAME.

-If you have any questions about installing a shader pack, please feel free to ask around in Realism Mats discord chat until the Shaders and Troubleshooting guide is complete!
+If you have any questions about installing a shader pack, please feel free to ask around in Realism Mats discord!

 You can download my SEUS PTGI settings file here: Download